zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 Public Task
 -----------

-Define the task in the application's .MDEF file using the following syntax:
+Define the task in the application's MDEF using the following syntax:

 .. code-block:: console